Fabiola-C14/Python-Challenge/README.md

 ## PyPoll

-In this challenge, a Python script was created to analyze the votes and calculate the following:
+In this challenge, a Python script was created to calculate the votes for a small rural town:
 * The total number of votes cast
 * A complete list of candidates who received votes
 * The percentage of votes each candidate won